| GENERAL |

 | Manufactured: | 1984-1984 (Prototype) |

-| Other: |
+| Additional info: |

 Extremely rare.
 Never released.
 Only a few prototypes were made.

-Intended to be identical to SX64 "VIP64" but with dual disk drives
+Intended to be identical to SX64 "VIP64" but with dual disk drives.

 |